hannahsan91/Jeeps/README.md

 # Jeeps

-"Thanks for coming to check out Jeep Wrangler mileage!
-Remember, it's the smiles per gallon, not the miles for gallon!"
+Thanks for coming to check out Wrangler mileage!
+Remember: it's the smiles per gallon, not the miles per gallon!

 ## Installation